bcgov/EDUC-DIGITALID-API/tools/README.md

 ```

 ### Login to OpenShift
-Login via web console, click your login name at top tight and click "Copy Login Command".
+Login via the web console, click your login name at top right and click "Copy Login Command".
 Go to your terminal, navigate to your project root and paste the copy command.

 ### Navigate to the Jenkins scripts.